theory/pgtap/doc/pgtap.md

     SELECT db_owner_is( current_user, 'current user should own current database' );
     SELECT db_owner_is( 'testuser', 'testdb', 'user testuser should own database testdb' );

-If the test fails, the diagnostic output will tell you details about the owner mismatch, like:
+If the test fails, the diagnostic output will tell you details about the failure, like e.g. user mismatch:

     # Failed test 16: "current user should own current database"#
     # db owner is: testman
     # you wanted: postgres

+..or an unknown user:

+    # Failed test 17: "test if user blob owns current database"#
+    # user blob does not exist

 No Test for the Wicked